-Or send the groups on a hunt into scary places.
-Like take a picture hugging a tree in the middle of the woods.
-Or a picture on the front porch of a local "haunted house."
+Or you can send the groups on a hunt in scary places.
+Have them take a picture hugging a tree in the middle of the woods or the front porch of a local "haunted house."

 You can leave clues in creepy places like the back door of an abandoned building.
-Make your friends do the hunt at night.
+Make your friends go on the hunt at night.
 It will make the search harder.

 "We thought we could hear screams, but for all we knew, that have meant those things were in the house after her."